garrandall/popular-music-data/tracks/no-bs-chris-brown.md

 Don't you be on that BS, yeah, yeah
 Hey, hey
-When you leavin' the club, I just want u to come over girl Oooh na na naaa, naaaohhh
+When you leavin' the club, I just want u to come over girl Oh na na naaa, naaaohhh